The John Grimwade Medal

 Winners

-Dr Stephen Mosey is a senior lecturer in the School of Applied Computing at the University of Wales Trinity Saint David.
+Dr Stephen Mosey is a Senior Lecturer in the School of Applied Computing at the University of Wales Trinity Saint David.
 He has over 20 years’ industrial and academic experience in the development of advanced ultrasonic imaging equipment for NDT inspection applications in oil & gas, nuclear, aerospace, manufacturing and rail.
 In 2013, he gained a doctorate in signal and image processing for NDT (resolution enhancement of B-mode ultrasound images) with the University of Wales Trinity Saint David.

 Past winners: